-~90% of the wiring done for outlets in a garage are 12 gauge which means they can all handle 20A chargers and provide upwards of 100km of charge overnight!
+Short answer: The 15A version can be retrofit anywhere, while the 20A *may* require new wiring.
+BUT! ~90% of the wiring done for outlets in parkades uses 12 gauge wire which can handle 20A chargers and provide upwards of 100km of charge overnight!

-- Electrician upgrades the breaker on the outlet to a 20A breaker from 15A.
+- Electrician upgrades the breaker on the outlet from 15A to 20A.

 - Blocks off the other few outlets that are connected on the same circuit and are not being used.

 - Installs Plugzio 20A on the outlets that will be used for electric mobility charging.